WanderlustKing11/js-exercises/readme.md

   - console.counting - logs how many times something has been iterated, or used, in real time.
   - console.time - helps time how long it takes something to run or fetch.
 This one was my personal favorite.
   - Didn't add any type of special code here, just reviewed these helpful tools.

+  #### Day 10 - Hold Shift to Check Multiple Checkboxes:
+  - The goal is to make all checkboxes checked between two selected checkboxes.
+  - Initial try was to use the DOM to tap into input[type="checkbox"], and then use addEventListener to listen to click.
+I ran a forEach loop and pushed the selected values into an array.
+But I was not getting quite the results that I wanted.
+This isn't complete yet.
+Will be back to finish this soon!